esbenbach/coverity-vsts-task/README.md

+# **Notice**: Synopsys now provides an official extension (https://marketplace.visualstudio.com/items?itemName=synopsys-coverity.synopsys-coverity-azure-devops) which is LIKELY better than this one I made.
+We still use this one extensively, but will probably move away from it after a while.

 # Coverity Azure DevOps Build Task

 Please note that this is very much a work-in-progress and it is only built to facilitate the needs I/We have at work (http://www.infosoft.no).